nteetor/yonder/docs/content/navpane.md

       element.
 - name: id
   description: A character string specifying the id of the nav pane.
+- name: fade
+  description: |-
+    One of `TRUE` or `FALSE` specifying if the pane fades in when show and out when hidden, defaults to `TRUE`.
 inheritParams: updateInput
 sections:
 - title: App with pills